Everything you need to know when visiting Porto for the first time.

 Just bear in mind that Porto is very hilly, especially in the historic city centre, so this may not be for everyone.
 Thankfully, the city has a good network of roads, which can take you to any corner of the city, including the airport.
 So, if driving is your preferred choice of exploring Porto, you could rent a car at Porto city airport for a convenient way to transfer to your accommodation and experiencing this charming city.
 Whether it’s airport or car hire in Porto, with Enjoy Travel you can choose from a wide range of cars and financial offers for touring the city.

-Porto is a vibrant and fascinating city full of picturesque viewpoints and small-town charm that you cannot but help but fall in love with.
+Porto is a vibrant and fascinating city full of picturesque viewpoints and small-town charm that you cannot help but adore.
 The locals are friendly and always happy to make friends and tell you about the history and culture of their city.
+If you have fallen in love with the country’s charm and quality of life and are considering a longer-term stay, the Portugal citizenship by investment programme could be an attractive option.
 Last but not least, Porto is one of the safest cities in Europe making it a great destination for female solo travellers, with or without children.
 So if you are looking for holiday ideas, check Porto out as a city break for solo travellers!

 About the author: